keejelo/c_cpp_and_winapi_wrappers/README.md

 # C/C++ and Win32 wrappers
 Simple wrappers for C/C++ and Win32 API (Windows API)

-After many years of programming stuff, it's tiring to write the same code over and over again, and never ending up doing it in a uniform way.
+After many years of programming stuff, it's tiring to write the same code over and over again, and never ending up doing it in a uniform way.<br>
-I want to collect some of my codefiles here for easier access for myself (for my pet projects) and perhaps for others who might need them or can find them helpful.
+I want to collect some of my codefiles here for easier access for myself (for my pet projects) and perhaps for others who might need them or can find them helpful.<br>
 (Not that my code stuff is so great, special and genius :))

-I also started this because I had to go back and learn C and Win32 (Windows API) from the ground up, still learning.
+I also started this because I had to go back and learn C and Win32 (Windows API) from the ground up, still learning.<br>
 After many years using C/C++, MFC, resource editors, and other classes/libraries I wanted to learn how it is all made from scratch, only using code and no resource editors, I want to know how to code it all from the beginning.

 So I went back to basic, reading old C books like "C programming languange, Kernigan Ritchie", "C The complete reference 4.th.ed., Herbert Schildt", and old Win32 books like "Windows 2000 programming from the gound up, Herbert Schildt", "Programming Windows: The Definitive Guide To The Win32 Api, Charles Petzold", plus searching the web for old and legacy(but still relevant) C and WinAPI code.
 Still looking for good old C and Win32 books.